Internship opportunity with the European Bank of Reconstruction and Development

 Role description:

-- Organisation and support to the management of upcoming events or workshops in the EBRD region of operation.
+• Organisation of events or workshops in the EBRD region of operation.

 Key skills requried:

-- High level proficiency with Microsoft Office applications especially good command over Microsoft Excel
+• High level proficiency with Microsoft Office applications especially Microsoft Excel.

-- Ability to work well within a team
+• Ability to work well within a team and independently.

 Education/Experience required:

-- Good understanding of and interest in financial inclusion issues of SMEs in emerging markets
+• Understanding of and interest in financial inclusion issues of SMEs in emerging markets.

 This job description is not limited to the responsibilities listed and the incumbent may be requested to perform other relevant duties as required by business needs.